Hurricane Douglas becomes major Category 3 storm, may bring strong winds and rain to Hawaii

 HOW STRONG CAN HURRICANES GET?
 HERE'S A BREAKDOWN OF CATEGORIES AND THE SAFFIR-SIMPSON WIND SCALE

 The Hawaiian Islands may see strong winds and flash flooding as the storm passes over the island chain late Saturday night.
+Hurricane-force winds extend outward up to 30 miles from the center of the storm, while tropical-storm-force winds extend outward up to 90 miles.

 Any part of the state could be affected, but it remains too early to know its precise path.